How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 Apply gentle stain removers like hydrogen peroxide carefully.

-Avoid hot water as it can set the blood stain permanently.
+Avoid hot water as it can make blood stains harder to remove.

 Launder as usual after treating the stain for best results.